-The U.S. Bureau of Labor Statistics (BLS) released the data for February.
-According to the BLS, the current “Seasonally Adjusted” Unemployment Rate for February 2014 (released March 7th) is 6.7% up from 6.6% in January.
-But the “Unadjusted” Unemployment Rate is 7% the same as in January.
+The U.S. Bureau of Labor Statistics (BLS) released the newest unemployment data for March.
+According to the BLS, the current “Seasonally Adjusted” Unemployment Rate for March 2014 (released April 4th) is 6.7% up from 6.6% in January but steady from February.
+But the “Unadjusted” Unemployment Rate is 6.8% which is down from January and February’s 7.0%.

-However, according to surveys by the Gallup organization Adjusted Unemployment was actually 7.6% in February and Unadjusted Unemployment was 8.0%.
-Theoretically, the Gallup and BLS surveys are using the same methods!
-Last month the difference was 1.4% but this month the difference was “only” 1.0%!
-So based on Gallup data it appears that the BLS is underestimating Unemployment by 1%.
+According to surveys by the Gallup organization Adjusted Unemployment was actually 7.4% in March and Unadjusted Unemployment was 7.5%.
+But theoretically, the Gallup and BLS surveys are using the same methods!
+In January the difference was 1.4%, in February the difference was 1% and in March the difference was “only” 0.7%.
+So maybe the BLS is starting to taper their fudging efforts.

-So we have a major divergence between what Gallup is telling us and what the BLS is claiming and the gap is significant.
+But we still have a major divergence between what Gallup is telling us and what the BLS is claiming.
+0.7% may not sound like much but when you look at it as a percentage of the total it gives us a margin of error of 10.4%.
+If we have 137 million people employed a margin of difference that large is the equivalent 9.6 million employees.
 See Is the Government Fudging Unemployment Numbers? for the comparison of Gallup numbers vs. Bureau of Labor Statistics numbers.

 In addition according to Gallup the U.S. Payroll to Population employment rate (P2P), as measured by Gallup, has been falling.
 The P2P is the percentage of the adult population that is working full-time for an employer .
 A falling P2P could indicate rising unemployment although it could also indicate more people going to school, retiring or working part-time.
 The P2P was 42.9% in November (meaning that less than 43% of the people in the county are working full-time) down from 44.6% in July and 45.7% in October 2012.
-And in January the P2P had fallen even further to only 42%, it rose slightly to 43.1% in February.
+And in January the P2P was 42%, it rose to 43.1% in February but fell back slightly to 42.7% in March.
+The average P2P for 2012 was 44.4% and for 2013 was 43.8% so we are not really getting ahead no matter what the unemployment rate says.
+The number of new jobs is not keeping up with the population growth so a smaller percentage of the people are working.
+Over just the last 12 months the U.S. population has increased by roughly 2 ¼ million people!

 Current US Unemployment Rate Chart